Victory Bell (Cincinnati–Miami): Series history

 The Miami–Cincinnati series ranks fifth on the list of most-played rivalries in college football and is the oldest Division I rivalry west of the Allegheny Mountains.
 After the 2010–2014 NCAA conference realignment led to the end of several historic rivalries, it is now the most-played currently active rivalry involving schools from the same state, and also holds the same distinction among inter-conference rivalries.
 Of the more than thirty college football rivalries that include at least 89 games, none is older than Miami vs. Cincinnati.

 The two schools also have strong coaching histories, especially Miami's Cradle of Coaches.
 Four men have been head coaches at both schools: Amos Foster, George Little, Sid Gillman, and George Blackburn.

-Miami and Cincinnati extended the rivalry series through 2029, committing to preserving one of the oldest and longest played games in college football.
-The Victory Bell will be hosted at Paul Brown Stadium in 2018, 2022, and 2026 as a part of the renewed contract.
+In 2022, Miami and Cincinnati extended the rivalry series through 2029.
+The Victory Bell would be hosted at Paul Brown Stadium (now Paycor Stadium) in 2018, 2022, and 2026 as a part of the renewed contract.
 However, due to the COVID-19 pandemic, the Mid-American Conference postponed fall sports in August 2020, canceling that year's edition of the Victory Bell game.

 On July 31, 2023, Miami canceled the 2025 and 2028 games at Cincinnati.
-In return, on November 27, 2023, Cincinnati canceled the 2029 game at Miami and on July 27, 2024, Cincinnati canceled the 2027 game at Miami as well, leaving the September 19, 2026 neutral site game as the last scheduled game between the teams for now.
+In return, on November 27, 2023, Cincinnati canceled the 2029 game at Miami.
+Further, on July 27, 2024, Cincinnati canceled the 2027 game at Miami, leaving the September 19, 2026 neutral site game as the last officially scheduled game between the teams.
+On June 16, 2026, it was announced that the 2026 game originally at Paycor Stadium was moved to TQL Stadium.